csae1152/MyPredictiveFarm/README.md

 - Sinon
 - Pioneer

-and on top it's Backbone.js running
+and on top it's Backbone.js running.